Arizona License Plate Slogan: Grand Canyon State

 Arizona License Plate Slogans by Year

-Arizona's plate slogan history is short because "Grand Canyon State" arrived early and never left.
+Arizona's plate-slogan story is short because "Grand Canyon State" arrived early and stayed.

 Timeline